 An award-winning 4.3% strong ale that was claimed to be ‘For Men of The North’.
 This beer was actually an early iteration of the later well-loved but mainly regional Ram Tam - which in 2020 was then rebranded as Landlord Dark due to the beer originating from the Landlord recipe.

 Special Pale Ale was one of our first bottle conditioned ales and made up our earliest bottled beer range alongside Landlord, Black Bess, Blue Label and Northerner No. 1.
 This beer was an early version of our modern and beloved Golden Best - the last of the true Pennine light milds.

-Swale Ale was a specially repackaged bottle of Landlord that we created specially for the Tan Hill Inn - a 17th century pub with exposed beams, stone-flagged floor and welcoming fire.
-It is Britain’s highest public house at 1,732 feet (528m) above sea level.
+Swale Ale was a specially repackaged bottle of Landlord that we created for the Tan Hill Inn in 1985.
+A 17th century pub with exposed beams, stone-flagged floor and welcoming fire, it is Britain’s highest public house at 1,732 feet (528m) above sea level.

 Tally Ho! was designed to celebrate the 609 (West Riding) Squadron, which was formed in February 1936 at RAF Yeadon.
 In the Battle of Britain, it was the first Spitfire unit to achieve 100 enemy aircraft destroyed.
 It was also the highest scoring Squadron flying the Typhoon at the war's end.